YizheChenUT/Energy-and-Danceability-Analysis/README.md

 The repo is structured as:

--   `data` contains the data as obtained from *Spotify API*.
+-   `data` contains the data as obtained from *Spotify API*, cleaned data and simulated data.
 -   `other` contains details about LLM chat interactions and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to download and address data.
+-   `scripts` contains the R scripts used to download, address, simulate and test data.

 ## Statement on LLM usage